shannonpowelson/global-meat-consumption-analysis/README.md

 ## Data Analysis
 To answer our question, we first investigated beef consumption from 1991 to 2026 (predicted values)in kilograms per capita.
 We focused on six companies for this analysis: three traditionally [high meat consumption countries](https://www.worldatlas.com/articles/top-meat-consuming-countries-in-the-world.html) (Australia, United States, and Israel) and three traditionally [low meat consumption countries](https://www.worldatlas.com/articles/countries-who-consume-the-least-meat.html#:~:text=The%20least%20meat%20consuming%20countries,consuming%20country%20in%20the%20world.)
 (India, Bangladesh, and Mozambique).

+This graph shows the beef consumption over time for all six countries.

+In order to get a better idea of the trends, we graphed the beef consumption over time for the three high meat consumption countries.

+We also graphed the beef consumption over time for the three low meat consumption countries.

 ## Summary